Yandex Cloud

 2. Create a service account and API key.

-3. Set up telemetry data transfer from your app or demo app.
+3. Set up telemetry transmission from your app or demo app.

-If OTLP telemetry is already configured, specify Monium connection settings.
+If you have already set up OTLP telemetry, specify the Monium connection settings.

 4. View the data in Monium.